-communicating results with graphs
+Communicating results with scientific graphs

 Graphs are great visual communication tools that, when used correctly, can consolidate large amounts of data to help identify patterns and relationships for an audience.
-Whether they are included as part of a scientific article, a presentation, or a poster, graphs should help you to communicate the key messages or findings of your investigation.
+Whether they are included as part of a scientific article, a presentation, or a poster, scientific graphs should help you to communicate the key messages or findings of your investigation.

 Graphs share common features that help your audience to understand your key message.